Visualistic-Studios/Unreal-Marketplace-Verification/README.md

 `Invalid Response`
 - Tell user in a direct message to reach out to an admin if they believe it's an error.

 Order information is stored as a hash for privacy.
-With the hashed data you can still monitor requests & enable instant future verification. `Discord ID` & `products owned` remain unhashed due to the bot need to know the users' ID & products owned to give the user the roles & interact with them after it's received a reply.
+With the hashed data you can still monitor requests & enable instant future verification. `Discord ID` & `products owned` remain unhashed because the bot needs to give the user product specific roles & interact with them after it's received a reply from Epic.

 Bot relays information provided to it in a `bot-log`, which can be monitored by a select group of admins / mods for support & security reasons.
 Messages are purged after (x) hours (72 by default) on a timer (every 15 minutes by default)